csongorb/growingstuff/process/dialogue.md

 - What if it's really frustrating for you and us to work on exhibiting something that's perpetually in some kind of flux in realtime?

 What do you reckon?
 I finished *Let's Snake: Ancient Greek Punishment* recently, which is quite well documented, self-contained, fairly amusing...?

+## 2025-01-09 Csongor

+What a start, thanks for the faaaaaast answer!
+But also: noooooooo!
+I need to run to a conference, more time please.
+I have so many things I would like to say!